PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 I run this test 1000 times, and for each set of new binned values I recalculate the fit and plot it in light transparent grey.
 These are the grey areas in the plots, around the fitted phase curves.
 I also keep the values for all these tests to estimate the uncertainties in the fitted phase curve.
 There are possibly two ways to determine this uncertainty.
-One would be to calculate the standard deviation of the radiance factors of the 1000 experiments for each phase angle bin, the other to simply take the difference between the maximum and the minimum value of the 1000 experiments for each phase angle bin.
+One would be to calculate the standard deviation of the radiance factors of the 1000 experiments for each phase angle bin.
+The other is to simply take the difference between the maximum and the minimum value of the 1000 experiments for each phase angle bin.
+This second method generally results in larger uncertainties, but not always.
 Also, the average value of the 1000 experiments for each phase angle bin should be the same, to within great precision, as the model fit.
 I verify that this is true to the level of a 0.05% (:math:`100 * (RF_{model} - RF_{average}) / RF_{model}`).

-Using the :file:`./scripts/ExtractPhaseCurve.py` I create the :file:`PhaseCurveFit.dat` table file:
+Using the :file:`./scripts/ExtractPhaseCurve.py` I create the :file:`PhaseCurveFit.dat` table file, that contains the results of these experiments and the different ways to determine the uncertainties.

 .. code-block::